samuelsycamore/nextjs-docs/pages/guides/freelancing-workflow.md

 My results here are definitely not statistically significant, and I look forward to gaining more experience so that I might be able to share more accurate numbers in the future in terms of what others might expect.
 I just want to help mellow out the learning curve so other people can get up and running quickly.

-Ideally, some of y'all will take this and improve upon what I've laid out here!
-Please let me know if you have a better solution than what I suggest!

-Also: some of the services I will recommend are *not* free.
-I wish I had free alternatives, but often the "alternative" is just to invest countless hours of tedious labor into something that would otherwise cost like $20 to automate in an instant.
+Some of the services I will recommend are *not* free.
+I wish I had free alternatives, but often the "alternative" is just to invest countless hours of tedious labor into something that would otherwise cost $10-20 to automate in an instant.

 That said, as someone who's been self-employed in other industries, I can say that web development requires exceptionally low startup costs relative to the return on your investment.
 If you are willing to part with $50-100 in your first month, you'll be fully equipped to efficiently land deals worth thousands of bucks.

-## My Freelancing Workflow - Marketing & Sales

 My freelancing pal [@natmiletic](https://twitter.com/natmiletic) pointed this out, and I really believe it has been crucial to my early wins:

 **I have been very intentional about who I am targeting and what's unique about what I offer.**

-### Pick a Vertical
+## Pick a Vertical

 Your vertical market is the clientele that you will target who all serve similar clients themselves; think gyms, restaurants, plumbers, barber shops.